Project Sylpheed: Development

-Project Sylpheed was first announced by Square Enix to be in development on April 5, 2006.
+Project Sylpheed was first announced by Square Enix to be in development in April 2006.
 The video games publisher proclaimed at an Xbox 360 conference in Tokyo, Japan, that the game was the company's first exclusive title for the Microsoft game console.
 This was part of Enix's strategy to diversify its market, spreading its interests among the Xbox 360, PlayStation 3, and Wii.
 Initially titled Project Sylph, the game was renamed Project Sylpheed for a more obvious connection with its predecessor, Silpheed.
 The original game, first released in 1986, was a rail shooter rendered with 2D computer graphics; dodging and shooting at incoming enemies, the player's starship moved around a playing field that scrolled vertically.
 Enix also credited Game Arts, the company that had created Silpheed, as the developers of Project Sylpheed.

 Game Arts's presence on the project, however, was more of a supervisory role.
 Project Sylpheed was conceived and developed by SETA's Ikusabune team, which comprised former Game Arts employees who had worked on the Silpheed series.
 The team intended to use the latest technology at the time to produce a sequel to Silpheed.
 The new game would allow player characters to move anywhere in a three-dimensional playing arena, instead of restricting them to fixed paths as in standard rail shooters.
 Computer graphics studio, Anima, was brought in to develop the game's story and characters, creating the animated cut scenes that are interspersed among the missions.
 The product of this collaboration was showcased at Tokyo Game Show 2006; journalists had fun with the space shooter, commenting that its controls and learning curve were simpler than those of space flight simulators.

-Project Sylpheed was first released in Japan on September 28, 2006; Square Enix published the game with only Japanese text and audio.
+Project Sylpheed was first released in Japan on 28 September 2006; Square Enix published the game with only Japanese text and audio.
 Microsoft Game Studios handled the releases for Europe and North America, localizing Project Sylpheed for the English-speaking market.
-Voice actors of the Western anime industry were brought in; Vic Mignogna—whose credits included Fullmetal Alchemist and The Super Dimension Fortress Macross—voiced Faraway, and Kari Wahlgren—who voiced characters in Blood+ and Final Fantasy XII—provided Bernstein's voice.
-A demo of the game, providing a single mission and a small selection of the weapons in the retail version, was available for downloading over Xbox Live on June 14, 2007, and the game went on sale outside Japan two weeks later.
-On July 25, the game's downloadable content was made available for free on Xbox Live.
+Voice actors of the Western anime industry were brought in; Vic Mignogna—whose credits included Fullmetal Alchemist and Super Dimension Fortress Macross—voiced Faraway, and Kari Wahlgren—who voiced characters in Blood+ and Final Fantasy XII—provided Bernstein's voice.
+A demo of the game, providing a single mission and a small selection of the weapons in the retail version, was available for downloading over Xbox Live on 14 June 2007, and the game went on sale outside Japan two weeks later.
+On 25 July the same year, the game's downloadable content was made available for free on Xbox Live.